ehsanrafi/TicTacToe/README.md

 # Reversi
-Reversi Game made by using Electron-JavaScript
+Reversi Game made by using Electron-JavaScript.